sofiaoreis/navqdsl/README.md

 # NAVQDSL

-NAVQDSL it's a DSL for specifying queries in navigation systems graphs.
+NAVQDSL is a DSL for specifying queries in navigation systems graphs.
 The main goal of the application is processing one query that is introduced by input, and apply it to the existing graph.

 The graph used is a small graph created by the developers.